notmedia/nestingjs/packages/tracer/README.md

 # @nestingjs/tracer

+Tracer wraps incoming request using `AsyncLocalStorage` to hold or generate `x-request-id` using uuid v4 in context.

 # Installation

 ```bash
 npm i @nestingjs/tracer
 ```

-# How it works

-Tracer wraps incoming request using `AsyncLocalStorage` to hold or generate `x-request-id` in context.

 # Usage